 4. The 21′ Rule

-If you are educated in the way of the knife, you have a 21 feet allowance from anyone wielding a gun to be able to close the gap and turn the fight into a hand-to-hand combat.
+If you are educated in the way of the knife, you have a 21-foot allowance from anyone wielding a gun to be able to close the gap and turn the fight into hand-to-hand combat.

 Tip: The trick is to keep your eyes open and avoid staring only at the gun.
 Always be alert to your surroundings.